suspect-devices/digithink/docs/rethinkeverything/README.md

     * dhcp
     * tftp
     * iscsi

   * All active work behind at least one firewall.
-    * Automate pushes.
+    * Automate pushes (including this site).
-    * Streamline/cleanup push
+    * Streamline/cleanup html generation

 * Let's go to your place.
     * Ticketing systems should be more like distributed <del>punch</del><i>note</i>cards. --trac
     * You shouldnt be giving out XXX bucks a month to post your public images so they can be "distributed"
         * flicker free
         * multi homed
+    * Just because you have source control doesnt mean it's all code
+        * use markdown/git for most things.
+        * but focus on the english.

 ## Sarcasms (link them later)